zoejessica/AccessControlKitty/README.md

 - Remove API – similarly, changes all `public` code to be `internal`, removing its visibility as API
 - Set all appropriate access modifiers to one level
 - Remove access notation entirely
 - Setters with overriden access levels (for example, `private(set) internal var`) are treated separately: when incrementing/decrementing access, or making/removing API, overridden setters maintain their current access level.
-If the underlying property ends up with the same access level as the overriden setter, the explicit override is removed.
+If the underlying entity ends up with the same access level as the overriden setter, the explicit override is removed.
 When setting code to a single access level, the explicit setter override is removed so the entire entity is set to the desired level.

-### Unfeatures
+### Caveats
 - It’s not particularly smart, so for example it doesn’t know if a function can’t be made public because it relies on an internal type.
 Or if a subclass can't be made public because its superclass isn't public.
 And it certainly can't reason about anything going on in any other file.
-It just takes into account which bits of Swift code *could*, all other things being equal, have an access control modifier.
+It just operates on the bits of selected Swift code that *could*, grammatically speaking, have an access control modifier.
 - It also doesn’t support `open` or `final` for the moment, mostly because it’s a bit more work and just ship it already, and partly because I sort of feel those notations should require a bit more forethought when planning a framework.

 ### To install: